 On first creating the submission record‚ the default value for Submission Status‚ Pending Response‚ is the correct choice.
 Below that‚ select your piece from the list.
 Add Notes if you like.
 Then click the Save Submission button.

-When you get an email from FP about your submission‚ go to the Manage Submissions page.
+When you get an email from the editor about your submission‚ go to the Manage Submissions page.
 Click on the update link to open the form for that submission.
 Enter the date of the email message in the Date Acknowledged and Date Resolved fields.
 Change the Submission Status selection and then click the Save Submission button.

 It’s that easy.
 Visit The Grinder to open your account today.The Grinder